-es to be considered are whether: people are evacuated before the release occurs and if there is enough time to permit relocation; the release has already taken place, in this case the best time to leave is after the outdoor concentration has decreased below the indoor level; ne mobility of evacuees with special consideration to: persons lacking their own transport; the elderly; the children; disabled persons; the infirm; prisoners; persons not speaking the "local" language;
+Issues to be considered are whether:

+- □people are evacuated before the release occurs and if there is enough time to permit relocation;

+- □people are sufficiently downwind to permit time for evacuation;

+- □people not yet in the direct path of a cloud or plume but threatened by a future shift in wind; □the release has already taken place, in this case the best time to leave is after the outdoor concentration has decreased below the indoor level;

+- number of evacuees (evacuation of the entire area or a selection of the area);

+- □the location and whereabouts of evacuees such as:

+- □private residences;

+- educational institutions;

+- □medical institutions;

+- □health care facilities;

+- □child care facilities;

+- □ correctional facilities;

+- □offices;

+- □commercial establishments;

+- □industrial establishments;

+- □sporting and recreational facilities;

+- □parks and similar open spaces;

+- □roadways;

+- the mobility of evacuees with special consideration to:

+- □persons lacking their own transport;

+- □the elderly;

+- $\Box$ the children;

+- □disabled persons;

+- □the infirm;

+- □prisoners;

+- □persons not speaking the "local" language;

 - the reaction of people who are informed that they are to be evacuated (Note: with the realization that a person is to be away from home for a considerable time, there is a tendency for a person to return to pick up valuables and supplies whilst relatives and friends concerned about the safety of people evacuating have a tendency to converge on the area compounding the whole operation the latter group of people should not be allowed in the stricken area.
 Persons with domestic pets may be unwilling to leave their homes unless arrangements include their pets).